Alt Text and Image Description: What It Is, How to Write It, and Why It Matters to Our Retinoblastoma Community

 Alt-Text: A black dog is lying on her side in her bed, a cream oval fleece covering her body.
 Only her head and legs are visible, so she looks like a black sheep.

-Caption: Annie is considering a new profession – sheepdog maybe.
+Caption: Annie is considering a career change – from guide dog to sheepdog maybe.

 What is Alt-Text and Image Description?

 Images are all around us in the digital world.
 From photographs, memes and emojis to graphs and diagrams, they make our virtual life and learning brighter and more enjoyable.
 But an image becomes an isolating barrier for a blind or partially sighted person when it is not provided with a text description.

 Imagine seeing only a blank square with the file name where the image should be.
 How much less joy, knowledge, connection would you have as a result?
 This is what blind people experience repeatedly every day.
 The exclusion is brutal and unacceptable.
 But you can help by providing simple text description of the images you share.

 - Image text

 All images on the internet have a piece of text attached to them called an Alternative Text (Alt-Text) tag.
 You will see this text if the image fails to load in your browser or email client.
 The default Alt-Text is provided by the hosting software (wordpress etc.) and is usually the filename or URL.
 This rarely provides any useful information for someone experiencing the image through words, and is often a long string of letters and numbers that distracts from the content and amplifies the listener’s sense of exclusion.

 Alt-Text tags enable the creator to attach a description of what is happening in the image, or a full transcript of text contained within it.
 Distinct from the image title and caption, Alt-Text is detected by screen-reading software, which delivers the description aloud to the consumer.

 Image descriptions explain the content of the graphic in words, in a way that provides a similar experience to seeing it.
 A carefully chosen description completely changes the experience for someone with sight-loss.